Sony A77 vs HX99

 Travel and landscape photographers will find it useful that the A77 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The HX99 is a recent model that features in the current product line-up of Sony.
-In contrast, the A77 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the A77 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A77 was succeeded by the Sony A77 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.
+Further information on the features and operation of the A77 and HX99 can be found, respectively, in the Sony A77 Manual (free pdf) or the online Sony HX99 Manual.

 So what conclusions can be drawn?
 Is the Sony A77 better than the Sony HX99 or vice versa?
 The listing below highlights the relative strengths of the two models.